talonhub/community/README.md

 # knausj_talon

 Talon configs for Mac, Windows, and Linux.
 Very much in progress.
-This is also intended to work with both Dragon Naturally Speaking and wav2letter.
+This is also intended to work with both Dragon Naturally Speaking and wav2letter.\

 Notes:
 - commands are subject to change.
-I do my best to minimize changes, but I am moving to an [object][verb] standard slowly but surely.
+We do our best to minimize changes, but we are moving to an [object][verb] standard slowly but surely.
-- I make extensive use of Talon's eye tracking features, so my grammar may be much smaller than others.
+- @knausj85 makes extensive use of Talon's eye tracking features, so the grammar for certain programs may be much smaller than you may require.
-- I still mostly use Dragon, so commands are probably mostly still optimized for that engine.
+- The repository was mostly developed with Dragon, so commands are mostly still optimized for that speech engine.
-- I personally use and verify much of the functionality on both Windows and Mac.
-For Linux, it's largely up to others contributors.

 ## Linux & Mac setup